-Acquisition of 成都掌沃無限科技有限公司("成都掌沃")
+Acquisition of 成都掌沃

 On 31 December 2019, the Group entered into an agreement with independent third parties to acquire 52.65% equity interests of 成都掌沃 with consideration of RMB25,800,000. 成都掌沃 is engaged in development of online and mobile games in the PRC and was acquired with the objective of expanding the Group's business in the PRC.
 The transaction was completed on 8 May 2020.
-The acquisition has been accounted for as acquisition of business using the acquisition method.
+The acquisition had been accounted for as acquisition of business using the acquisition method.

-RMB'000

-Consideration paid 11,531

-Other payable 14,269

-Total 25,800

-Assets acquired and liabilities recognised at the date of acquisition are as follows:
+RMB'000 Consideration paid Other payable 11,531 14,269 Total 25,800 Assets acquired and liabilities recognised at the date of acquisition were as follows: RMB'000 Non-current assets Equipment Intangible assets 34 27,598 Current assets Trade receivables Other receivable, prepayment and deposit Bank balances 670 733 6,394 Current liabilities Other payables and accruals Borrowing from a shareholder (14,556) (3,500) Non-current liability Deferred tax liability (4,133) Net assets acquired 13,240

-RMB'000

-Non-current assets

-Equipment 34

-Intangible assets 27,598

-Current assets

-Trade receivables 670

-Other receivable, prepayment and deposit 733

-Bank balances 6,394

-Current liabilities

-Other payables and accruals (14,556)

-Borrowing from a shareholder (3,500)

-Non-current liability

-Deferred tax liability (4,133)

-Net assets acquired 13,240